Assistant Professor and Interim Director of African American Studies

 B.A., English and Biology, Westminster College, Fulton, MO

 Robert Hawkins joined the Department of History in 2011 after earning his PhD from Saint Louis University.
+His research interests focus on the cultural and social history of the Jim Crow era United States, African American studies, masculinity, intersections of race and gender, and sonic culture.
 He was the recipient of the 2011 Ralph Henry Gabriel Dissertation Prize of the American Studies Association and of the 2011 Journal of Social History Award.
 As a doctoral student, he was an active researcher and taught courses in American Culture and Women’s Studies at Saint Louis University and Fontbonne University.
 While pursuing his M.A. at the University of Mississippi, he served as a documentary fieldworker for the Strawberry Plains Oral History Project, an effort to compile an environmental and cultural history of the Strawberry Plains plantation near Holly Springs, Mississippi.
 He has previously worked at a wide variety of occupations, including: graduate assistant, census enumerator, bartender, delivery driver, forklift operator and warehouse worker.
 He enjoys spending time with his wife and two sons, cooking, pretending to know how to play the guitar, and sitting on his porch listening to trains in the distance.

 - HIS 316: African-American History Since 1877